What Is a Pap Smear?

 Types of Abnormal Pap Test Results

+A variety of abnormal pap test results can occur from ASC-H to ASC-US.
 The most common abnormal results in pap tests are:

 - Normal Pap but, HPV Positive: There are no cellular changes on the cervix, but the patient has been exposed to the HPV virus.

 - ASC-US: These cells don’t appear completely normal, but doctors are uncertain about what the cell changes mean.
 The changes may be related to an HPV infection but they can be caused by other factors.

 - ASC-H: These cells don’t appear completely normal and these lesions may be at higher risk of having cancer.
 The meaning of the cellular changes is unknown.
 At times a biopsy is necessary.

 - Low-Grade Squamous Intraepithelial Lesions (LSIL): Mild abnormalities caused by the HPV virus.
 These are early changes in size and shape of the cells.
 Typically, we perform a biopsy to look at the cells more closely.